TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/029 GetTodoById.md

         throw new Exception(content);
     }

-    TodoBasicDto todo = JsonSerializer.Deserialize<TodoBasicDto>(content, new JsonSerializerOptions
+    TodoBasicDto todo = JsonSerializer.Deserialize<TodoBasicDto>(content,
+        new JsonSerializerOptions
         {
             PropertyNameCaseInsensitive = true
-    })!;
+        }
+    )!;
     return todo;
 }
 ```

 This should be pretty standard, no big surprises here.
 Notice the null-suppressor "!" at the end of line 13.
+You have seen this before.

 </details>

 #### Comment
-Now the Web API returns a `TodoBasicDto` instead of a Todo.
+Now, the Web API returns a `TodoBasicDto` instead of a Todo.
 That might be annoying, and we could consider changing it.
-But let is stick with it for now, to minimize the required changes to existing code.
+But let us stick with it for now, to minimize the required changes to existing code.